bravenewdude/bravenewdude.github.com/_posts/2012-11-16-how-to-become-a-quant.md

 Non-quantitative interests are great.
 But if you're serious about becoming a quantitative genius, these interests should be considered hobbies.
 Read about the French Revolution during your free time or during the summers.
 Don't take a course on it, at least not at this point in your life.

 Double-major in math and computer science.
 To fulfill science requirements, take physics courses.
-To fulfill social sciences requirements, take economics courses.
+To fulfill social science requirements, take economics courses.
 To fulfill humanities requirements, probably philosophy courses are your best bet; in particular, check for critical thinking and/or logic courses and see it they would count.

 Make sure you take a few statistics courses along the way.
 Take as many physics courses as you want.
 Economics is fine too, if you stick to the most quantitative courses.
 Go for a physics or economics minor if you want.